-Traditional gym membership offers you access to the facilities, and for personal training they charge you extra.
+Traditional gym membership offers you access to the facilities, and for personal training, they charge you extra.
 If you’re someone who is self-motivated, then a traditional gym will actually be beneficial to you.
-But in most cases people don’t know what to do exactly when they are inside the gym, and that’s why they often drop-out after only a few weeks.
+But in most cases, people don’t know what to do exactly when they are inside the gym, and that’s why they often drop-out after only a few weeks.

 Spinning and aerobics classes are often a major attraction at traditional gyms, which are technically training services.
 But there are limitations to these.
-Generally at the gym, any particular trainer will pick one simple piece of apparatus and then spend 20 to 60 minutes with cheerleading, techno music and lots of coordinated kicking and arm waving.
+Generally at the gym, any particular trainer will pick one simple piece of apparatus and then spend 20 to 60 minutes with cheerleading, techno music, and lots of coordinated kicking and arm waving.
 While there are perhaps some benefits to these sessions, it really does depend on the individual trainer or instructor.

 Each CrossFit gym is a self-supporting business, so the gym owner can have their own take on the program of CrossFit—but as a result of this, experience and quantity of training services will differ from gym to gym.
 While CrossFit has been at times condemned for value control, there is almost no other worldwide fitness movement where all the coaches are considered completely effective, safe, and efficient.